 Shortly after, her employer extended the layoff by three more months.
 Aware of our involvement in her case, they reinstated her full benefits to comply with their legislative obligations.
 When they finally recalled her back to work, it was to a much junior clerical position.
 We filed a wrongful dismissal lawsuit because we believed they had acted in bad faith, completely contravening common law provisions.

 Sham Layoffs and Bad Faith Damages

 By all standards, this was a text book example of what sham layoffs look like.
 While this employer had followed the ESA rules for layoffs, their actions were manipulative and less than forthright.
 They had not declared a recall date for several months, leaving our client in an untenable situation.
 And upon her return, they literally demoted her.
 The judge agreed.
-He claimed that sticking to ESA standards was not in, and of itself, sufficient or a defence.
-Consequently, he awarded Ms. Martalecci notice and severance benefits commensurate with her circumstances, along with an extra amount for “bad faith” damages.
+He claimed that sticking to ESA standards was not, in and of itself, sufficient or a defence.
+Consequently, he awarded Ms. Martalecci notice, severance and benefits commensurate with her circumstances, along with an extra amount for “bad faith” damages.

 Proving Sham Layoffs

 As noted above, when faced with financial hardship, employers are generally free to enact layoffs as long as they execute them fairly.
 When employees feel unfairly treated, they may need to demonstrate how.
 This is what occurred in the case, Clements v.
 Bearskin Lake Air Service Ltd.